-Canadian Law: Canadian statutes and regulations for Canada, the provinces, and the territories are shelved in the Statutes section on the 3rd floor.
+Canadian Law: Canadian statutes and regulations for Canada, the provinces, and the territories are shelved in the Statutes section in the basement.
 The jurisdictions are arranged as follows: Canadian federal, followed by the provinces in alphabetical order.

 Canadian Law Reports